 Host on a reputable hosting providers

 Most of the cheap hosting companies sell re-seller hosting through year-end offers and sell them into small packages.
-Most of them have no experience in hosting business.
+Most of them have no experience in the hosting business.
 They just manage the hosting business solely from a commercial perspective.
-So, take advantage of the hosting service from a good hosting company, without being deceived in the flashy AD.
+So, take advantage of the hosting service from a good hosting company, without being deceived by the flashy AD.

 Set proper file/folder permission

 Due to the fact that most web servers are in Linux, there must be sufficient knowledge of how to set permissions on files and folders in this operating system.
 Otherwise, setting permission incorrectly means the security of your Joomla! site is blown like cotton in the air.
 Generally, the permissions of files, folders, and particularly, configuration.php must be set as follows: